-Like most businesses, Live Active Leisure continued to operate with a huge amount of uncertainty during this time, with the Board continuing to commit significant reserves to support staff and underwrite fixed operational costs and expenditure, as the Company navigated its way through this unprecedented period.
-This financial commitment provided the Board and management team with the ability to effectively respond to the gradual easing of restrictions and allow the return of customers and services.
+Like many businesses, Live Active Leisure continued to operate with a huge amount of unpredictability during this time.
+The Board continued to commit significant reserves to support staff and underwrite fixed operational costs and expenditure, as the Company steered its way through this unprecedented period.
+This financial commitment provided the Board and management team with the ability to respond to the business needs effectively.
 The Company has continued to work closely with our partners at Perth and Kinross Council throughout and I am grateful to the officers and Councillors for their support.
-During this last financial year LAL continued to support staff through the ability to access the Coronavirus Job Retention Scheme which provided much needed financial support.
-The Company was also pleased to be able to support the wider community through the use of Dewars Centre and Live Active Atholl by the NHS and PKC as vaccination centres.

-The Covid 19 pandemic has highlighted the importance and benefits of a physically active lifestyle on mental wellbeing and resilience to illness, reinforcing the importance of Live Active Leisure's role at the heart of the communities we serve.
+The Covid 19 pandemic highlighted the importance and benefits of a physically active lifestyle on mental wellbeing and resilience to illness, reinforcing the importance of Live Active Leisure's role at the heart of the communities we serve.
 We remain committed in our ambition to provide affordable and high-quality access to sport and leisure activities and services.
-The Board believes that providing contemporary gym, swimming and so many more sport and leisure facilities, allows us all to enjoy and keep as healthy as we can.
+The Board believes that providing contemporary gym, swimming and so many more sport and leisure facilities, allows us all to enjoy and keep as healthy as we can be.
 In doing so we hope that most of us can minimise our dependence on NHS support for longer.
-In doing so we believe the significant investment of staff, equipment and facilities that LAL operates across Perth & Kinross, offers real value for money to the Council and all who enjoy using these centres.
+In doing so we believe the significant investment of staff, equipment, and facilities that LAL operates across Perth & Kinross, offers real value for money to the Council and all who enjoy using these centres.

 It is safe to say however, that this is not an easy period and real financial pressures remain.
-The impact of COVID 19 coming at the tail end of years of austerity and ongoing Public Finance restrictions, compounded now further with the added cost of living crisis, rising inflation and particularly energy costs, are probably creating the most challenging period in LAL's long existence since formation in 1965.
+The impact of COVID 19 coming at the tail end of years of austerity and ongoing Public Finance restrictions, compounded now further with the added cost of living crisis, rising inflation - particularly energy costs, are creating the most challenging period in LAL's long existence since formation in 1965.
+However, the focus remains to support our communities to live physically active lives.

-As we strive towards returning to pre-covid levels of service delivery, our focus returns to supporting our communities to live physically active lives.
-The Company's venue portfolio is a key resource which enables our communities to be active.
-The properties are ageing, are less efficient and require ongoing and substantial investment, therefore longer-term asset management planning is necessary.
+The Company's portfolio of venues is a key resource which enables our communities to be active.
+The properties are ageing, are less efficient and require ongoing substantial investment.
+As a result, longer-term asset management planning is necessary.
 The Board is committed to identifying suitable investment funding solutions for all our centres.
-For this reason, the Board made the key investment decision this year at Bell's Sports Centre, delivering an improved customer offer by bringing fitness together under one roof in Perth, creating outstanding fitness gym and studio provision whilst improving financial sustainability.
+For this reason, the Board made a key investment decision at Bell's Sports Centre to deliver an improved customer offer by bringing fitness together under one roof in Perth.
+This created an outstanding fitness gym and studio provision whilst improving financial sustainability.
 This investment was only approved by the Company following the completion of an independent business plan, utilising financial reserves to reinvest back into the services we deliver for the benefit of our local communities and customers.

-Key capital projects which remain in the 'pipeline' include PH2O, the essential replacement of Perth Leisure Pool and Dewars Centre.
+Live Active Leisure continues to attach immense importance to PH2O.
 This project remains vital for LAL's longer term sustainability and I would argue is essential to support the health and wellbeing for future generations of Perth & Kinross residents and visitors.
-We were delighted that this project was given approval as part of Perth and Kinross Council's Capital Plan at the February 2022 Budget meeting.
-LAL's Board and Senior staff are now working with the Council's teams to deliver this essential investment.
+Whilst this project has been put on pause whilst a wider review is carried out, LAL's Board and Senior team continue to work with the Council on this crucial investment for the future.

-We also welcome Perth & Kinross Council's commitment to developing the new venue for the community and school in Blairgowrie which is due to open in 2024.
+We also welcome Perth & Kinross Council's commitment to developing the new leisure venue for the community and school in Blairgowrie which is due to open in 2024.